 An important contributing factor to specimen testing success is receiving correctly labeled, satisfactory specimens from our submitters.
 However, we receive specimens every day that are determined to be “unsatisfactory for testing” (unsat for short), because they were either incorrectly collected, incorrectly shipped, incorrectly labeled, or are missing required information.
 When an unsat specimen is identified, laboratory staff will notify the submitter and in certain cases request another specimen be submitted for testing.
 A goal of the laboratory is to optimize the submission process by providing educational resources (such as this guidance) for submitters to maximize the number of testable specimens we receive.
 More testable specimens arriving at the laboratory means more prompt and accurate detection and diagnosis of diseases and disorders for Texans.

 This guidance was developed to address the most frequently encountered reasons for specimen unsats.
 Please note the information provided within is not a substitute for the training that submitters of infectious substances are required to take by law.

 *While the majority of specimens received by the laboratory are submitted by healthcare facilities, drinking water samples and rabies specimens may also be submitted by the general public.

 Note: The inclusion of external web links is for informational purposes only.
-The links do not represent an endorsement by the Texas Department of State Health Services of the good and/or services provided by these entities.
+The links do not represent an endorsement by the Texas Department of State Health Services of the goods and/or services provided by these entities.
 These external sites may also not be accessible to people with disabilities.